Frequently ask questions

 Sorry, a contact lens Rx can only be used for contact lenses.

 It’s super easy to order Non-Rx glasses from Vazeer Optical.
 After clicking on the Order glasses button, select Non-Prescription in the Prescription Type drop-down window.
-During the ordering process, you can turn them into sunglasses.

 We strongly recommend that you get an eye exam every two years, or more frequently if you notice that your vision has changed.